-6. Cheiron recommends that the Board continue to annually review the economic assumptions (interest rate and inflation) each year prior to commencing the valuation work and adjust assumptions accordingly, as they did for this valuation.
+5. Cheiron recommends that the Board continue to annually review the economic assumptions (interest rate and inflation) each year prior to commencing the valuation work and adjust assumptions accordingly, as they did for this valuation.

 Response: GRS performed an experience study using the June 30, 2017 - June 30, 2020 data and presented their findings to the Board at the March 2021 and June 2021 Board meetings.
 The updated assumptions were implemented in the June 30, 2021 actuarial valuation.
-GRS also performed a review of the inflation and investment return assumptions prior to the June 30, 2022 actuarial valuation, in addition to inflation sensitivity projections.
+GRS also performed a review of the inflation and investment return assumptions prior to the June 30, 2023 actuarial valuation.